The Complete Guide to England's Golf Coast

 The Accommodations

-One of the great advantages to a trip to England’s Golf Coast is the ability to skip the hotel change.
+One of the great advantages of a trip to England's Golf Coast is the ability to skip the hotel change.
+With the region's courses spread across a relatively compact corridor between Liverpool and Southport, most groups settle into one base for the entire week.

 Additional Reading